DevXard/Capstone2_React_redux_Frontend/README.md

 # Functionaliry

 * Show buyers closest sellers and there Products
-* ability to search for products and get the closest on top
+* ability to search for products
-* Ability to become a seller get notified when you get a purchese
+* Ability to become a seller
+* Abiliti to create orders
+* Ability to vew orders as a seller
+* Ability to vew orders as a buyer
+* Adding items to sell

 # User flow